SPAROntologies/cito/README.md

 # Citation Typing Ontology (CiTO)

-CiTO, the Citation Typing Ontology, is an ontology for the characterization of citations, both factually and rhetorically.
+The Citation Typing Ontology (CiTO) is an ontology that enables characterization of the nature or type of citations, both factually and rhetorically.

 **URL:** http://purl.org/spar/cito